sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## HeapTracingConfig

-Use this option to enable or disable heap tracing for a specific process or store application.
+The **HeapTracingConfig** option enables or disables heap tracing for a specific process or store application.

 ### Syntax